Sketching – The power of Tibetan paintings

 Units of Measurement

-The of iconometry presupposes, to begin with, a knowledge of the terms for units of measure.
-The same specialized terminology was used by all Tibetan on iconometry.
+The study of iconometry presupposes, to begin with, a knowledge of the terms for units of measure.
+The same specialized terminology was used by all Tibetan writers on iconometry.
 In brief, there were two main units of measure small units (cha chung) and large units (cha chen).

 Except in one special proportional class there were always twelve small units to every large unit.
 The relationship between the two was thus the same as inches to feet, but it is important to realize that unlike inches and feet the large and small units had no absolute values.